JazzMaster/LazGFX/README.md

 		python(PySDL)
 		C/VC/C sharp (backport at your own peril- NO C HERE.)

 -DONT ASK about assembler.

-The reason behind this is such:
+The compiler does this for you.

-		Compiler options often out perform (even with more code) inline ASSEMBLER

-Yeh-- its a weird quirk.
+Assembler -in flight- does not guarantee optimized code.

 So if performance is lacking(usually in math areas)-